On $\beta$-function of $\mathcal{N}=2$ supersymmetric integrable sigma models II: The beta -function of the N=2 supersymmetric sigma model

 where the last two terms are added for convenience and $\Delta \tilde{K}$ from \eqref{DeltatildeK} can be concisely written as

-and the numerical coefficients in the second and third lines of \eqref{eq:regul_scheme5} are included in order to disappear after considering the $D=2$ target space.
-The coordinate independence of \eqref{eq:deltaTildeK} has been verified for the complete T-dual of the $\eta$-deformed $\mathbb{CP}^{n-1}$ model with $n=2,4,8$, as well as for the $\lambda$-deformed $SU(2)/U(1)$ and $SU(3)/U(2)$ models in \cite{Alfimov:2023evq}.
+and the numerical coefficients in the first line of \eqref{eq:regul_scheme5} are included in order to disappear after returning from the holomorphic to the real coordinates.
+The coordinate independence of \eqref{eq:deltaTildeK} has been verified for the complete $T$-dual of the $\eta$-deformed $\mathbb{CP}^{n-1}$ model with $n=2,4,8$, as well as for the $\lambda$-deformed $SU(2)/U(1)$ and $SU(3)/U(2)$ models in \cite{Alfimov:2023evq}.
 In the next section we will explicitly find the value of this invariant for the $\lambda$-deformed $SU(3)/U(2)$ model.

 In general, computation of the $\beta_K$-function modification generated by \eqref{eq:regul_scheme5} is a hard problem.
 The details of the calculation are written in the appendix \ref{app_scheme_change}, so we are not going to write it down here as they are too cumbersome.
 We found, that if we set the coefficients in the modified scheme as